On the Highest Perch

 Chestnuts can be enjoyed whole as a tasty snack.
 They can also be mashed, pickled, chopped, minced, or sliced.
 Consider adding them to sauces or soups as a thickener and flavor enhancer.

-To cook, put chestnuts in a saucepan and cover with 2" of water.
-Cover pan and bring to a boil over high heat.
-Turn heat down slightly and boil gently for about 45 minutes.
-To speed cooking time, soak the dried chestnuts in water to cover overnight.
-Cooking times vary depending on the variety.
-Fork test for tenderness.
-We've learned that the dried chestnuts tend to retain their firmness even after lengthy cooking.
+To speed the cooking time, soak the dried chestnuts overnight in enough water to cover.
+The cooking times vary depending on the variety.
+Dried chestnuts tend to retain their firmness even after lengthy cooking.
 Their firm texture makes them ideal for adding to cooked vegetables, casseroles, grain dishes, fruit and vegetable salads, rice puddings, and soups.
 Consider them also as a unique garnish for a sweet or savory dish.

-For measuring dried chestnuts, use half the quantity required in a recipe that calls for fresh chestnuts.
+To measure dried chestnuts, use half the quantity required in a recipe that calls for fresh chestnuts.

 STORAGE: It's best to keep whole, unpeeled fresh chestnuts refrigerated until you're ready to cook them.
 In this form they may be stored for up to one year, keeping in mind it's always best to eat foods when they're at their freshest.